-At the victim's discretion, Temple University personnel will assist the victim in notifying local authorities and receiving the necessary medical treatments and tests.
+If desired by the individual who has experienced the sexual misconduct, Temple University personnel will assist the individual in notifying local authorities and receiving the necessary medical treatments and tests.
 Filing a police report provides the opportunity for the collection of evidence and assures the victim access to confidential counseling through the City of Philadelphia in addition to resources available through the university.
-Reporting an incident of sexual assault does not require prosecution of a crime, nor will it subject the victim to judgment or scrutiny.
-Temple University does not tolerate retaliation against persons reporting sexual assaults, domestic violence, dating violence, stalking, and sexual exploitation.
+Reporting an incident of sexual misconduct does not require prosecution of a crime, nor will it subject the individual who reports an incident to judgment or scrutiny.
+Temple University does not tolerate retaliation against persons reporting sexual assaults, domestic violence, dating violence, stalking, sexual exploitation, and other forms of sexual harassment.

-Whether they pursue a criminal complaint or not, victims may also file a complaint through Temple University administration.
-The University's informal and formal procedures for filing a complaint are set out below and are intended to afford a prompt response to charges of sexual assault, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions for violations of this policy.
+Whether they pursue a criminal complaint or not, individuals who experience sexual misconduct may also file a complaint through Temple University administration.
+The university's procedures for filing formal and informal complaints are set out below and are intended to afford a prompt response to reports of sexual misconduct, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions for violations of this policy.